 I've heard about Fogo de Chao for several years.
 Friends would go there, gorge themselves on the food and come back with glowing reviews.
 It sounded good and I was certain I would like it, but the cost kept my husband and I away for a long time.
 I enjoy a good meal like anyone else, but I hate paying a big chunk of money for it.
 So when Devour Downtown came around and it was also our anniversary, we decided to take advantage of the lower priced special event menu and headed downtown to Fogo de Chao.

 Located at 117 East Washington Street in downtown Indianapolis, Fogo de Chao (pronounced fo-go dèe shoun) is an authentic Brazilian steakhouse.
-The restaurant is located in the former Zipper Building, which gets its name because it resembles a zipper.
+The restaurant is located in the former Zipper Building, now named the Broadbent Building.
 It is located in a nice, downtown area full of restaurants and shopping.

 Inside, Fogo de Chao has the upscale feel you'd expect from a fine restaurant.
 The tables are dark wood and covered in white tablecloths and napkins.
 As you walk in, a beautiful bar is directly to the right.
 Inside the restaurant, a large salad bar sits in the middle of the dining room and a large wine wall covers an entire section.
 The walls feature Brazilian-style murals.

 When we arrived, there were several groups waiting to eat and we were informed the wait could be up to two hours, but that it wasn't likely it would be that long.
 Without kids, such a wait didn't seem so daunting, so we took a seat in the bar.
-We were greeted warmly by the two bartenders who introduced themselves (sorry, I don't recall the names) and immediately made drink suggestions.
+We were greeted warmly by the two bartenders who introduced themselves and immediately made drink suggestions.

 We were happily seated within about 20 minutes of arriving, so we were very glad we'd taken the chance of showing up with no reservations.
 I noticed there were many large groups, so I think our party size allowed for quick seating.
 Our small two top table was located near the salad bar and against the wall.